House Republicans file impeachment resolution against Deputy AG Rod Rosenstein

 Rosenstein assumed supervision of Mueller's investigation when Attorney General Jeff Sessions recused himself in March 2017.

+Meadows told NBC News that Dana Boente, a former acting assistant attorney general who is now the FBI's general counsel, told the group that Peter Strzok, the senior FBI agent who oversaw the Clinton email investigation and helped lead the initial Russia probe, should have answered more questions than he did when he testified before a joint hearing of the House Oversight and Judiciary committees this month.

+Strzok was removed from the investigation last year after it emerged that he had exchanged anti-Trump text messages with Lisa Page, an FBI lawyer.

-In a statement, Meadows and Jordan said "evidence continues to mount regarding the Department of Justice's problematic decision-making during the 2016 campaign and conduct surrounding the transition to President Trump's administration in 2017."
+In a statement Wednesday, Meadows and Jordan said "evidence continues to mount regarding the Department of Justice's problematic decision-making during the 2016 campaign and conduct surrounding the transition to President Trump's administration in 2017."

 "The failures cited within the articles include intentionally withholding embarrassing documents and information, knowingly hiding material investigative information from Congress, various abuses of the FISA process, and failure to comply with Congressional subpoenas, among others," it said.